Keep Your Shirt On

 "Keep Your Shirt On" is a phrase often used to mean stay calm.
 The origin is unknown, but it was likely formed at the time when people would take off their good shirts to get ready for a fist fight where they might get dirty or bloodied.

-Small pinback buttons were often included in cigarette packs in the late 1800’s and early 1900’s.
-“Keep Your Shirt On” features a pen and ink drawing of a 19th century man’s dress shirt and was given as a complement or prize in High Admiral Cigarettes.
-High Admiral Cigarettes was a product of National Cigarette and Tobacco Company.
+Small pinback buttons were often included in cigarette packs in the late 1800s and early 1900s.
+“Keep Your Shirt On” features a pen and ink drawing of a 19th century man’s dress shirt and was given as a complement or prize in High Admiral Cigarettes, a product of the National Cigarette and Tobacco Company.
+Admiral Cigarettes also included trading cards with their cigarettes.

 Sources